 Venetian Shells:

-A rather curious item known as "Venetian Shells" also helped to give a pleasant aroma to one's rooms.
-These Venetian Shells were from the Adriatic Sea the and Maldive Islands, cleansed, soaked in perfume and dried.
+A rather curious item known as "Venetian Shells" (known as Venetian Pearls) also helped to give a pleasant aroma to one's rooms.
+These Venetian Shells were culled from the Adriatic Sea the and Maldive Islands, then cleansed, soaked in perfume and dried.
 They were cleansed with weak acid, which causes them to assume their pearly lustre.
 A mixture of ottos is made: with half a pound bergamot, a quarter of a pound of sandalwood and two ounces each of lavender and rosewood, in this mixture is rubbed one drachm of civet and two drachms of musk.
-The shells were then steeped into the scent which ascends into their convolving tube.
+The shells were then steeped in the scent which ascends into their convolving tube.
 When dry, these shells served for perfuming jewel cases and workboxes.

 Potpourri: